sammko/gloryctl/README.md

 the buffer denotes the report ID itself (5 in this case) and the second octet is the selected command ID.

-The firmware remembers the selected command and processes further communication accordingly.
-As of now, two commands are reverse-engineered and implemented:
+The firmware remembers the selected command and processes further read requests accordingly.
+As of now, the following commands are known:

-    HW_CMD_VER = 1
+    HW_CMD_VER  = 0x01
-    HW_CMD_CONF = 17
+    HW_CMD_CONF = 0x11
+    HW_CMD_MAP  = 0x12
+    HW_CMD_DEBOUNCE = 0x1a

 ### `HW_CMD_VER`